Write your book in Reedsy Studio. Try the beloved writing app for free today.

 Don't forget to familiarize yourself with Greek tragedy, the epitome of what a compelling story is.
 I suggest starting with Oedipus Rex.
 If there ever were a good story with loads of incredible tension baked in, that's the one.

-Rsd Owens - Over 3 years ago
+Rsd Owens - Almost 4 years ago

 That's a great recommendation, RSD, thank you.
 I played Tiresias once (many years ago) in a high school production.
 Greek myth, too.
 Thank you for reading our blog.